I Loved The Wild Badger Mower Until I Opened It

 The Toro Ultra Blower Vacuum and Mulcher is a great mid-range blower if you want a step up from more basic blowers.
 Most folks think you can’t get a good electric blower these days and that you need to grab an expensive battery-powered blower to get any real power.

-I’m here to tell you that these corded electric blowers have been around forever – and for good reason.
+I’m here to tell you that these electric blowers have been around forever – and for good reason.
 This has been my main blower for about a year now and I’ve come to love it.

 Bottom Line: The Toro Ultra Blower / Vacuum combo is a budget friendly option that makes leaf clean up in small yards extremely efficient.
 You can grab yours at Amazon for a super low price.